alisamirs/frena/ENHANCEMENTS.md

 ## Overview

-The enhancements focus on improving user experience, adding requested features from the gemini.md configuration, and creating a more polished, production-ready application.
+The enhancements focus on improving user experience, and creating a more polished, production-ready application.

 ## Major Enhancements